Welcome to today's edition of the Rush 24-7 podcast.

 It isn't going to take 30 years.

-The NFL in existence as we know it.
+The NFL in existence as we know it, less than 30 years.

 Pollard said, look, I could be wrong.

-It's just my opinion, but I think with the direction things are going, where the rules makers want to lighten up and they're throwing flags and everything else, there are gonna come a point where fans are gonna get fed up with it.
+But I think with the direction things are going, where the rules makers want to lighten up and they're throwing flags and everything else, they're going to come to a point where fans are going to get fed up with it.

 But Obama says, yeah, they will.